Course Catalog

 1 Year, 1 Credit

 Human Anatomy is a college preparatory elective science course that will allow students to develop an understanding of the structure and function of the human body by using a systems-based approach.
 It is designed to provide a basic foundation for students interested in pursuing a career in medical sciences.
 Students will learn about the interactions and intricacies of the human body by examining topics such as gross anatomy, anatomical terminology, histology, homeostasis, body systems, and impact of diseases.
+This course is designed for students who are of junior or senior status, who have an 80% or higher in their Biology class.
+Dissections are a requirement for the course.
+Students who are uncomfortable with dissections of animals and organs are recommended to not enroll in this course.

 1 Year, 1 Credit